 Public Art Projects – Our community ownership approach to public art projects includes cross-cultural, diverse socio-economic and multi-generational experiences.
 We work with inner city teens to build self-esteem and confidence while teaching them about public art and community activism.
 The youth work alongside lead artists to create relevant public community art—dealing with livability issues, tagging, graffiti and aesthetics.
 Through this process they learn not only about public art, but also gain leadership and life skills.
 It’s empowering for teens to see how citizenship, collective decision-making, and the ways art and community organizing can work together to bring about positive change.

-Our mission is to educate, enrich and nurture through the visual arts.
+The mission of ArtiCulture is to empower individuals and communities to create positive change through the visual arts.